Eastern massasauga: Conservation status

+Sistrurus catenatus was listed as a species of least concern on the IUCN Red List of Threatened Species in 2007, with a note that the listing needs updating and the population trend was unknown.

+It is one of many species threatened by Snake Fungal Disease (SFD), a fungal disease found on the skin of rattlesnake and colubrid species.

 Venom

-The venom of S. c. catenatus is a cytotoxic venom, so it destroys tissue.
+The venom of Sistrurus catenatus is a cytotoxic venom; so it destroys tissue.
 It also contains specialized digestive enzymes that disrupt blood flow and prevent blood clotting.
 Severe internal bleeding causes the death of the small animals that this snake eats.
 After envenomation, the rattlesnake is able to withdraw from the dangers of sharp-toothed prey animals until they are subdued and even partially digested by the action of the venom.

-S. c. catenatus is rather shy and avoids humans when it can.
+S. catenatus is rather shy and avoids humans when it can.
 Most massasauga snakebites in Ontario have occurred after people deliberately handled or accidentally stepped on one of these animals.
-Both of these scenarios can be prevented by avoiding hiking through areas of low visibility (in rattlesnake country) when not wearing shoes and long pants and by leaving the snakes alone if encountered.
+Both of these scenarios can be prevented by avoiding hiking through areas of low visibility (in rattlesnake country) when not wearing shoes and long pants, and by leaving the snakes alone if encountered.
 Only two incidents of people dying from massasauga rattlesnake bites in Ontario have been recorded; in both cases, the victims did not receive proper treatment.